Enabling Environments for Creative Learning

 ‘Creativity is in part about innovation and so, by definition, creativity can only come about through trying something new’ – Sue Crowley, The Artful Educator

-My work at Lillian De Lissa Nursery School has been ever changing because the needs and abilities of the children vary each intake.
-The requirement for new ideas and ways of supporting child development has meant my research into alternative ways of working with materials, techniques and philosophies is essential.
-Working as part of the staff team to provide and sustain a creative, fully inclusive learning environment has enabled me to use my knowledge as an artist to challenge every child appropriately.
-Creativity is at the core of this schools practice and means it is: ‘A Setting for All Children’.
+My work in many different schools over the pas 20 years has been ever changing because the needs and abilities of the children vary each intake.
+The requirement for new ideas and ways of supporting child development has meant my research into working with materials, techniques and philosophies is essential.
+Working to provide and sustain creative, fully inclusive learning environments has enabled me to use my knowledge as an artist to challenge every child appropriately.
+Creative flexibility is at the core of my ‘teaching and learning’ practice.